Painting Your Hallway - Ideas & Tips

 - Vertical stripes are recommended for low ceilings because they visually enlarge the interior space.
 Colour gradients can also create beautiful accents on the hallway walls.
 There are no limits to the possibilities of two-colour hallway design.

-Painting the hallway halfway up is trendy and conveys a vintage style.
-It is also a good idea, especially in households with children, to paint the lower part darker and thus make marks or dirt stains less visible.
+Painting the hallway half-height is trendy and conveys a vintage style.
+It is also a good idea to paint the lower section darker, especially in households with children, to make marks or dirt stains less visible.
 In rooms where the floor contrasts with the ceiling colour, you can create a good transition.

 As a rule of thumb, paint the lower third of the wall in a darker colour.
 Which colours and colour combinations you want to use is up to your creativity.
-Since our wall paints can be easily repainted, it is always possible to change the colour if your taste changes over time.
+As our wall paints can be easily painted over, you can easily change the colour scheme at any time if your taste changes over time.

 Painting a hallway the right way: Instructions by MissPompadour